Mash and Peas: Episode guide

+Sitcoms Night

-In addition to these, in 1997, four sketches very similar in tone to the American sitcoms edition (one of which was a remake of a A Puppet Lives In My House - with the only major difference being that Jessica Stevenson's role was now taken by Rebecca Front) were produced for a Sitcoms Night which was made in partnership between Paramount Comedy 1 and Channel 4.
+In addition to these, in 1997, four sketches, very similar in tone to the American sitcoms edition were produced for a Sitcoms Night, which was made in partnership between Paramount Comedy 1 and Channel 4.

+The first was a remake of the ALF parody A Puppet Lives In My House.
+The only major difference being that Jessica Stevenson's role was now taken by Rebecca Front, who performed as if her character was heavily medicated.

-The remaining sketches were - My Gay Dads in which one typical American teenage girl is beset with three loud homosexual fathers, a US remake of Only Fools and Horses entitled Only Jerks and Horses and a Seinfeld parody I'm Bland (but my friends are krazy!).
+The remaining sketches were My Gay Dads, in which one typical American teenage girl is beset with three loud homosexual fathers, a US remake of Only Fools and Horses entitled Only Jerks and Horses and a Seinfeld parody, I'm Bland (but my friends are krazy!).
 Also appearing in these sketches were Bob Mortimer, Reece Shearsmith, Steve Pemberton, Mark Gatiss and Simon Greenall.

+Promotion

 Shortly before transmission, Lucas and Walliams appeared in-character to publicise the show on Dominik Diamond's Paramount chat show Night O'Plenty.
+The interview became infamous, as the pair angered Diamond by interrupting the show with heckling and singing childish songs, as well throwing darts at the presenters.
+Walliams' autobiography Camp David states that Diamond chased them out of the studio.

-Later, the pair also appeared as Mash and Peas in a number of music videos by Fat Les, made between 1998 and 2000, including the famous 'Vindaloo'.
+Later, the pair also appeared as Mash and Peas in a number of music videos by Fat Les made between 1998 and 2000, including the hit single "Vindaloo".

+Subsequently

-Soon after this Lucas & Walliams created Sir Bernard's Stately Homes, before soon achieving recognition with Play UK's Rock Profile and, their most successful work, Little Britain.
+Soon after this, Lucas and Walliams created Sir Bernard's Stately Homes, before achieving recognition with Play UK's Rock Profile and, subsequently, their most successful work, Little Britain.

+The pair have since expressed regret at their spoof of Victoria Wood, saying in the commentary of the third series of Little Britain that it was "youthful arrogance".